Floydlang/floyd/Docs/Floyd script reference.md

-INVENtIONS
+GOALS

-1) Take best part of imperativr and functional languages and make it extremely fast and simple.
+1) Take best part of imperative and functional languages and make it extremely fast and simple.
 2) Easy to learn for new programmers, easy to like for imperative programmers.

 ???
 Why do you make quick scripts in python or shell script, not in C++?
 Fix this with Floyd